mari-rufino-g/SocialNetworkTableau/README.md

 ---

-*This project celebrates Brazilian cultural richness through the lens of dataviz,*
+*This project celebrates Brazilian cultural richness through the lens of dataviz.*